Masked man alleges plot to shoot 4 farmer leaders, disrupt Jan 26 tractor rally

-New Delhi [India], January 23 (ANI): Farmers at Singhu border on Friday presented a person who revealed an alleged plot to shoot four farmer leaders and also to cause disruption during farmers' tractor march on January 26.
+New Delhi [India], January 23 (ANI): Farmers at Singhu border on Friday presented a man who revealed an alleged plot to shoot four farmer leaders and also to cause disruption during the farmers' tractor march on January 26.

 "Attempts are being made by agencies to disrupt the farmers' agitation," claimed farmer leader Kulwant Singh Sandhu at a press briefing at the Singhu border.